akka/akka/akka-docs/src/main/paradox/fsm.md

  * finally starting it up using `initialize`, which performs the transition into the initial state and sets up timers (if required).

-In this case, we start out in the `Idle` and `Uninitialized` state, where only the `SetTarget()` message is handled; `stay` prepares to end this event’s processing for not leaving the current state, while the `using` modifier makes the FSM replace the internal state (which is `Uninitialized`
+In this case, we start out in the `Idle` state with `Uninitialized` data, where only the `SetTarget()` message is handled; `stay` prepares to end this event’s processing for not leaving the current state, while the `using` modifier makes the FSM replace the internal state (which is `Uninitialized`